1313/MaybeSupreme/README.md

 MaybeSupreme
 =======
-Elimianting not null checks since 2013
+Elimianting not null check nesting since 2013
 ## Background: ##

 After reading [this](http://www.codeproject.com/Articles/109026/Chained-null-checks-and-the-Maybe-monad) post I really starting to like this "pattern".